ComicallyNormal-Industries/shallowriver/README.md

 ## outputs

+### frame view

+One or two Opencv windows will appear based on the number of cameras used.
+For best accuracy make sure the full body is in view of the camera.

+### 3d keypoints
 There are two output locations, differing based on how the project is run.
-When run through the apt package, the base path will be `/.local/share/shallowriver`.
+When run through the apt package, the base path will be `~/.local/share/shallowriver`.
 When running in the build directory it will be local, in `/build/res`.
 If logging is enabled, the logs will be generated in the `logging` directory, the 3d outpus will be put in the `output` directory.
 For example: `/logging/perf_1.csv` or `/output/3d_key_points_1.txt`.

 ## Contributors